fene20/great-recipes/README.md

 ### Known Bugs

--   Bug discovered at last minute.
+-   Bug discovered at last minute on gitpod.
 Edit Recipe, recipe name and picture fields have what looks like a carriage return.
 This is likely due to a recent change from input to textarea on these fields.
 The additional spaces can be deleted before the recipe is saved.
+Heroku deployement does not have this bug.

 -   The force URL defensive code is not returning the user to the home page.

 ## Deployment